Skip to main content

 Using Poliigon assets in Lumion (updated 2025)

-This article will teach you how to create custom textures from Poliigon Materials for use in Lumion.
+This article will teach you how to import textures, models and HDRIs from Poliigon into Lumion.

-Since Poliigon has dropped support for the specular workflow, Lumion users may find that they'll want to update to at least Lumion 2023, which supports a full PBR workflow.
+Since Poliigon no longer supports the specular workflow, Lumion users may find that they'll want to update to at least Lumion 2023, which supports a full PBR workflow.

 How to import Poliigon Models into Lumion